 Preheat oven to 375 degrees.
 Line a baking sheet with parchment paper and set aside.
 In one bowl, mix together flour, crushed peppermint, and sea salt.

 In another bowl, thoroughly mix butter, sugar, egg, and extracts.

 Combine wet and dry mixtures and mix until a dough forms.
 This can be done by hand or with a mixer.
 Do not over-mix dough.

-- Bake for about 9 minutes.
+Bake for about 9 minutes.
 Tops will not brown.
 Cool for at least 10 minutes before serving.

 Adapted from the original candy cane cookie recipe, found in Betty Crocker's Cooky Book.